Crisp on the outside and moist in the middle, this sweet potato burger has a wonderful earthy flavor from rosemary & paprika.

-I could’t wait to make these after seeing this recipe.
+I couldn’t wait to make this sweet potato burger after seeing this recipe.
 I made a few alterations based on the ingredients I had (or rather, didn’t have) in my kitchen.
-I ended up making them with tofu instead of beans which worked out great.
-I flavored them with rosemary and paprika which was a nice earthy balance to the maple syrup.
+I ended up making them with tofu instead of beans, which worked out great.
+I flavored them with rosemary and paprika, which was a nice earthy balance to the maple syrup.
 Sometimes veggie burgers can be too starchy and brick-heavy, but this one was moist in the center and crispy on the edges.

 Adapted from Healthy.
 Happy.
 Life.

 Sweet Potato Veggie Burgers

 - 1 sweet potato, baked, peeled, and mashed

 - ⅓ block of extra-firm tofu (from a 14 oz package)